mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

         - 'License': 'about/license.md'
         - 'Release Notes': 'about/release-notes.md'

-With the above configuration we have three top level sections Home, User Guide and About.
+With the above configuration we have three top level sections: Home, User Guide and About.
 Then under User Guide we have two pages, Writing your docs and Styling your docs.
-Under the About section we also have two pages, License and Release Notes
+Under the About section we also have two pages, License and Release Notes.

 *Note:* At present MkDocs only supports a second level of navigation.